 - i.
 Free standing and monument signs will be constructed of materials and contain details which match those of the building being advertised. - a.
 Use brick, wood or stone facades on signage structures to help them blend into and match the site; - b.
 Simulate architectural details of the building, such as colors, textures, and geometric forms, in designing sign structures. - ii.
 Signs that detract from the site design of a development shall be avoided.
 The use of internally backlit signs will not be allowed.
 Spotlighting or other lighting methods shall be explored. - iii.
-Landscaping shall only be required for monument signs in overlay districts - Contained herein shall apply to all large-scale retail uses and all nonresidential property annexed into the City and falling within the Gateway OverlayLHO Zoning District, which has been mapped and amended toon the City's Official Zoning Map.
-If meeting the above criteria, allAll new construction, exterior remodels and additions to existing buildings within the LHO Zone will be subject to the following application and review process: - 1.
-Application Submittal Requirements. - i.
-A completed application form. - Site Plan Review (SPR) is required for all new buildings and any additions to existing buildings that increase the square footage more than 50% in the LHO. - ii.
+Landscaping shall only be required for monument signs in overlay districts - K.L.
+Design Standards Administration.
+The building design standards and review procedures contained herein shall apply to all large-scale retail uses and all nonresidential property annexed into the City and falling within the Gateway Overlay LHO Zoning District, which has been mapped and amended toon the City's Official Zoning Map.
+If meeting the above criteria, all All new construction, exterior remodels and additions to existing buildings within the LHO Zone will be subject to the following application and review process: - 1.
+Application Submittal Requirements. - i.-A completed application form. - Site Plan Review (SPR) is required for all new buildings and any additions to existing buildings that increase the square footage more than 50% in the LHO. - ii.
 A site plan and other detailed drawings, including, but not limited to, building elevations indicating exterior materials, colors and necessary architectural details required to determine compliance with this Section, shall be submitted to the Planning Department along with the required application fee. - iii.
 An economic analysis, including types and volumes of goods and services to be offered, impact on existing businesses, wage scales, percentage of local ownership and employees. - iv.
-A traffic impact study, certified by a professional engineer if the project is anticipated to generate over 250 ADT. - A wildlife and natural resource study, including effect on existing wildlife habitat and migration routes; water run-off, how natural viewsheds are to be maintained.
+A traffic impact study, certified by a professional engineer if the project is anticipated to generate over 250 ADT. - v.
+A wildlife and natural resource study, including effect on existing wildlife habitat and migration routes; water run off, how natural viewsheds are to be maintained.